mxw/moltres/README.md

       regions: {
         // Map from string region names to region role string IDs.
       },
+      metaregions: {
+        // Map from string meta-region names to array of constituent regions.
+      },

       emoji: {
         // Map from Moltres's emoji names to custom emoji names available on